physikerwelt/mediawiki-services-texvcinfo/README.md

-    "json": a json object that can be visualized using d3 "identifier": prints TeX code for all identifiers "all": is a combination of list, tree and identifier
+    "json": a json object that can be visualized using d3 "identifier": prints TeX code for all identifiers "all": is a combination of list, tree and identifier "feedback": returns data to generate user feedback in a ui
 ```

 ## Visuals